Jake Weber

-Jake T. Weber (born 12 March 1963) is an English actor, known in film for his role as Michael in Dawn of the Dead and for his role as Drew in Meet Joe Black.
-On television, he is best-known for playing Joe DuBois, the sleep-deprived husband of psychic Allison DuBois, in the long running drama series Medium.
+Jake T. Weber (born 12 March 1963) is an English actor.
+He is known in film for his role as Michael in Dawn of the Dead and for his role as Drew in Meet Joe Black.
+On television, he is best known for playing Joe DuBois, the sleep-deprived husband of psychic Allison DuBois, in the popular drama series Medium.